Vukodlok/FreeCodeCamp-Projects/README.md

 - Vigenere Cipher - Use Python to create a program that encodes and decodes text using a Vigenere cipher.
 This was part of FCC's Scientific Computing with Python course.
 - Credit Card Verification - Use Python to verify a credit card number by implementing the Luhn algorithm.
 This was part of FCC's Scientific Computing with Python course.
 - Expense Tracker - Use Python to create an expense tracker that stores costs and categroies.
 This was part of FCC's Scientific Computing with Python course to practice lambda functions.
+- Case Converter - Use Python list comprehension to create a program for converting pascal case to snake case.
+This was part of FCC's Scientific Computing with Python course.